open-campaign-logger/generator-library/GeneratorGuide.md

       "Aorgareth",
       "Zambrastil"

-Entries can be strings from a single character to an entire paragraph of text.
+Entries can be strings ranging from a single character to an entire paragraph of text, as long as the text is included between quotation marks.

 ### Using your custom generators

 There is a button underneath the Log Entry section of the Campaign Logger called "Show Generators".
 Clicking on this button will show your custom generators.

-### That's it!
+### That's It!

 That is all you need for creating basic tables that produce randomly picked results from lists.

-Your next step could be experimenting with more complex *resultPattern* definitions that include several table calls.
+Your next step could be experimenting with more complex `resultPattern` definitions that include several table calls.
 Something like:

-    "resultPattern": "In a {location}, you encounter {monster} that is guarding {treasure}.",
+    "resultPattern": "In the {location}, you encounter a {monster} that is guarding a {treasure}.",

+## Using Your Custom Generators

+To install a new generator to Campaign Logger, click the **Options** button (the cogwheel icon) and select the **Manage Custom Generators** option.
+From the Generators drop down menu, select the **Add new generator...** option and click the **OK** button.

+Now select and copy the new generator text to the clipboard (**Ctrl+C**), select the default text from the New Generator window (**Ctrl+A**), and replace the default generator content by pasting the copied generator text into the text box (**Ctrl+V**).
+Click the **Save** button.

+In the Campaign Logger user interface, there is a button underneath the *Log Entry* section called **Show Generators**.
+Clicking on this button will show your custom generators.

+The Generators display can have several tabs.
+The *Uncategorized* tab shows the generators that do not have their `Categories` property defined.
+Other generators are listed under different tabs, according to their `Categories` value.

 # Advanced Topics